St. Charles Borromeo Catholic Church (Destrehan, Louisiana): Little Red Church

-St. Charles Borromeo Church
+St. Charles Borromeo Catholic Church

-St. Charles Borromeo Church was dedicated on January 25, 1922.
+St. Charles Borromeo Catholic Church was dedicated on January 25, 1922.
 It was constructed with a white façade and a Spanish tile roof.
 A statue of Saint Charles Borromeo is enshrined in front of the church.
 The altar stone of the church rests on a walnut tree trunk imported from Arona, Italy.
 The tree is estimated to be four-hundred years old and dates back to the time Charles Borromeo was in Arona, Italy (16th century).

 In 1929, a convent was built and the rectory was rebuilt by elevating the ground buildings and closing in the ground level.

 Cemetery

 A cemetery was established at the site as early as 1723.
-It was commonly known as "Red Church Cemetery," or "Little Red Church Cemetery" after the Little Red Church was constructed.
-It is now the St. Charles Borromeo Cemetery.

-The St. Charles Church cemetery is today recognized as the South’s oldest German cemetery.
+The St. Charles Borromeo Catholic Church cemetery is today recognized as the South’s oldest German cemetery.
 Charles Frederick d'Arensbourg, leader of the German Coast, is buried in the cemetery, but his grave was lost due to the shifting Mississippi River.

 The Destréhan Family tombs are located in the cemetery.
 Louisiana state senator Jean Noël Destréhan, who died in 1823, is buried in the cemetery, but his grave was also lost due to the shifting Mississippi River.
 He is the namesake for the town, one-time owner of Destrehan Plantation, and the first U.S. Senator elected from Louisiana, along with Allan B. Magruder.
 Nicolas Noël Destréhan (d.
 1848), fourth son of Jean Noël Destréhan, and another son René Noël Destréhan (1807–1836), are buried in the cemetery; as is their sister, Marie Eléonore "Zelia" Destréhan Henderson (1800–1830).

 The oldest remaining burial plot is of Elizabeth Dubord, who died in 1777.
 This plot also contains the remains of François Trepagnier, who died in the 1811 German Coast uprising.